 La Via Campesina is an international movement bringing together millions of peasants, small and medium size farmers, landless people, rural women and youth, indigenous people, migrants and agricultural workers from around the world.
 Built on a strong sense of unity, solidarity between these groups, it defends peasant agriculture for food sovereignty as a way to promote social justice and dignity and strongly opposes corporate driven agriculture that destroys social relations and nature.

-Women produce 70% of the food on earth but are marginalized and oppressed by neoliberalism and patriarchy.
+Women produce 70% of the food on earth but are marginalised and oppressed by neo-liberalism and patriarchy.
 They play a crucial role in La Via Campesina.
 The movement defends women’s rights and gender equality and struggles against all forms of violence against women.

 Young farmers, committed to the historical struggle for the liberation of our peoples and the transformation of our reality, are an inspiring force in the movement.
 They contribute to advancing Food Sovereignty globally.

 La Via Campesina comprises 182 local and national organisations in 81 countries from Africa, Asia, Europe and the Americas.
 Altogether it represents about 200 million farmers.
 It is an autonomous, pluralist, multicultural movement, political in its demand for social justice while being independent from any political party, economic or other type of affiliation.

 A group of farmers’ representatives – women and men – from four continents founded La Via Campesina in 1993, Mons, Belgium.
 At that time, agricultural policies and agribusinesses were becoming globalised and small farmers needed to develop a common vision and struggle to defend it.
 Small scale farmers’ organisations also wanted to have their voices heard and to participate directly in the decisions that were affecting their lives.

 1. Defending Food Sovereignty, Struggle for Land and Agrarian Reforms